 To provide an access‐controlled, north‐south transportation corridor that will connect important metropolitan areas and markets in the Intermountain West with Mexico and Canada to support improved regional mobility for people and freight, and provide enhanced opportunities for trade and economic development.

 ADOT and FHWA continued to study the I-11 Corridor in Arizona through preparation of an I- 11 Tier 1 EIS.
 In April 2019, ADOT published the Draft Tier 1 Environmental Impact Statement, Nogales to Wickenburg and is currently reviewing public input and feedback.
-For more information on the ADOT I-11 Project click here.
+For more information, visit the ADOT I-11 project page